What next for Ancelotti and Real Madrid?

 "The truth is when Cristiano Ronaldo left the club I did not really know who was going to score and Benzema's performances came as a surprise.

-"When he was playing with Gareth Bale and Cristiano, he was not as ambitious but now he is an extraordinary payer, he is Ballon d'Or quality, he has really taken a step forward and his performance is absolutely phenomenal.
+"When he was playing with Gareth Bale and Cristiano, he was not as ambitious but now he is an extraordinary player, he is Ballon d'Or quality, he has really taken a step forward and his performance is absolutely phenomenal.
 Even though he has always been a great player."

 - From footballing heaven to personal hell: This is the raw and honest story of Paul Gascoigne and his turbulent life